Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

 Babies are constantly learning and growing in every aspect of their lives – including in basic skills such as eating.
-While most babies can drink milk or formula immediately after birth, some little ones seem to always lose their milk out the side of their mouth as they’re eating.
+While most babies can hold down breastmilk or formula immediately after birth, some little ones seem to always lose their milk out the side of their mouth as they’re eating.
+If your baby always dribbles milk, you might wonder what’s causing it.

-Although your baby’s leaking milk can be caused by conditions such as tongue-tie or problems with the nipple size or assembly that you’re using, some babies who dribble milk are simply messy eaters.
-If your little one seems to be getting enough food (he’s growing well and peeing on schedule), then his milk dribbles shouldn’t be a concern.
+Although your baby’s dribbling milk can be caused by conditions such as tongue-tie or problems with the nipple size you’re using, some babies who dribble milk are simply messy eaters.
+If your little one is growing well and producing enough wet diapers then milk dribbling shouldn’t be a concern.

-If your baby seems constantly hungry and still dribbles most of his meal while eating, there may be a problem.
-Keep reading to learn about the most common reasons for babies to dribble milk, and for tips on how to help.
+If your baby seems constantly hungry and still dribbles most of their meal while eating, there may be a problem.
+Keep reading to learn about the most common reasons for babies to dribble milk and tips on how to help.

 Baby always dribbles milk when feeding

-It can be a real pain if your baby leaks their meals all over the place.
+It can be a real pain if your baby always dribbles milk all over the place.
 Not only are you worried that your precious little one might not be getting enough to eat, but you’re having to manage the piles of milk-soaked laundry.
-And if your child has been dribbling milk for weeks, you may even begin to worry that there might be something wrong.
+If your child has been dribbling milk for weeks, you may even begin to worry that there might be something wrong.

-While some babies are just messy eaters, there can also be underlying issues at play causing milk dribbling.
-Tongue-tie is one such problem and results in restricted tongue mobility that can make it hard for a baby to form a proper latch on the breast or bottle.
+While some babies are just messy eaters, there can also be underlying issues at play that cause milk dribbling.
+A tongue-tie is one of the possible issues and results in restricted tongue mobility.
+This complication can make it hard for a baby to form a proper latch on the breast or bottle.
 Another common problem is the speed at which babies are given milk.

 In breastfed babies, mothers with an oversupply of milk may be producing more than their baby can swallow at any given time.
 In bottle-fed babies, a large nipple size might be flooding the baby’s mouth with too much milk.